Hemorrhoids During Pregnancy: Causes, Treatment and Prevention

 Unfortunately, hemorrhoids during pregnancy are common.
 Hemorrhoids are varicose (swollen) veins of the rectum and are usually painful.
 They most often appear during the third trimester.

-What causes hemorrhoids during pregnancy?
+What causes hemorrhoids when you are pregnant?

 Hemorrhoids are related to constipation.
-Constipation combined with the increased pressure on the rectum and perineum is the primary reason that women experience these.
+Constipation combined with increased pressure on the rectum and perineum is the primary reason that women experience these.
 Prolonged standing may also be a factor contributing to hemorrhoids.

 The good news is that the problem usually improves after the baby is born.
 In the meantime, there are a number of things you can do to treat hemorrhoids.

-Any one or more of the following may help relieve hemorrhoids:
+The following may help relieve hemorrhoids: